DrLex0/quake-frogbots/waypoint/README.md

 This is a complicated thing to set up, and it must be double-checked and tested for mistakes, but the end result is well worth it.
 It helps a lot to draw a diagram of the markers and how they must be set up, as in the example above.

 Mind that a _platform_ is also considered a _door,_ considered ‘open’ in its ‘up’ position, which means that an exclusive marker can also be linked to a platform with _exclusive door_ mode to activate the marker only when the platform is up.
 This could for instance be used to make the bot move away from under an extended platform, although the `wait lift` mechanism usually suffices for this.

-Exclusive markers are useful in each situation where touching other markers is undesirable until the bot has reached a certain location.
-For instance, the tall ‘jump pads’ in `q3dm6qw` have a risk of the bot touching some other marker before reaching the ‘landing zone,’ and it may then attempt to change its trajectory and crash back to the ground.
-This can be avoided by connecting the `trigger_push` to an EM placed sufficiently far beyond those other markers.

 ### Reliable rocket jumps